mohammedhrima/Pipex/to_learn2/README.txt

 - "execvp" take arguments as array
 - "execvpe" e stands for environment varibale
 - exec functions run executable file / not run command lines
+- replace cureent process with the new command

 dup -> (file) //take the files as paramater
 - create a copy of my current file descriptor